 My son Diogo turns sixteen years old today, and I couldn’t be prouder of the person he is becoming.
 People around me tell me that it’s obvious I would say that because I was the one raising him, but that has nothing to do with it.
 All I did was give him some tools and show him some things; what he decides to do with it, it’s all him.
 I believe that travel should be a part of children education, and it doesn’t have to be expensive or done miles from home.

 A few years ago someone asked me what I wanted my son to be when he grew up.
-Seemed like an odd question.
+It seemed like an odd question.
 When I answered “happy, confident and aware” they insisted “oh no, not that.
 What do you think he should be?
 A doctor, a lawyer…?”
-I repeated, “whatever he wants as long as he’s happy with it, confident in his decisions and aware of the world around him”.
-It seems like this wasn’t the answer this person was looking for… Needless to say, the idea of traveling for this person was to go on organized tours with people who speak the same language and lounge around at secluded resorts.
+I repeated, “whatever he wants as long as he’s happy with it, confident in his decisions and aware of the world around him.”
+It seems like this wasn’t the answer this person was looking for.
+The idea of traveling for this person was to go on organized tours with people who speak the same language and lounge around at secluded resorts.

 I don’t want to address the obvious benefits, like seeing different people, experiencing a different culture or tasting different food.
 Those are the immediate consequences that may, or may not, influence them in the future.
 These are the benefits that have impacted my son’s behavior and that I have witnessed throughout sixteen years of parenting.